 In Montana, the statute of limitations for negligence is 3 years.
-Which means that, in most injury cases, a person has three years before they must file a lawsuit in court.
-This means that, the first stage of the case is for us, the lawyers, to negotiate with the insurance company BEFORE anything gets filed in court.
-Most of the cases we sign up are settled in this stage.
+This means that, in most injury cases, a person has three years before they must file a lawsuit in court.
+This also means that the first stage of the case is for us, the lawyers, to negotiate with the insurance company BEFORE anything gets filed in court.
+Most of the cases we sign up for are settled in this stage.

 The second stage of a case starts when the Complaint is served on the defendant.
 That’s typically when the insurance company will hire a lawyer.
 This is where the injured party generally has to answer written questions called Interrogatories, gets his/her deposition taken and we get ready for trial.
 We call this the “active litigation” stage.
 But even if a case is in active litigation, this does not mean the case will actually go to trial.
 Even of the cases that get into active litigation, about 95-98% still settle before trial.

-Finally, for the 2-5% of cases that cannot settle, there is trial.
-Trials are a life and post of their own, so I won’t dwell on them now, but suffice it to say, if their are irregularities in the pre-trial rulings or trial, the parties may appeal to the Montana Supreme Court.
-The chances of having to take a case up on appeal after it’s been through trial is even more rare than just going to trial.
+Finally, for the 2-5% of cases that cannot settle, there is a trial.
+Trials are a life and post of their own, so I won’t dwell on them now, but suffice it to say, if there are irregularities in the pre-trial rulings or trial, the parties may appeal to the Montana Supreme Court.
+The chances of having to take a case up on appeal after it’s been through trial are even rarer than just going to trial.